rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

    :emphasize-lines: 3-7,14-

    >>> (X-Y).showMembershipCharacteristics()
     # Python's set difference is -
-    s1:  +0.9100
-    s2:  +0.9000
+    s3:  +0.5275
     s5:  +0.0000
-    s4:  -0.4900
+    s4:  -0.4899
-    s3:  -0.5300
+    s2:  -0.8957
+    s1:  -0.9121
    >>> (Y-X).showMembershipCharacteristics()
-    s3:  +0.8900
-    s2:  +0.6900
-    s1:  -0.7300
+    s1:  +0.7313
+    s2:  -0.6949
+    s3:  -0.8869
     s4:  -1.0000
     s5:  -1.0000
    >>> (Y^X).showMembershipCharacteristics()
-   # ^ is Python's symmetrix difference symbol
+   # Python's symmetrix difference symbol is ^
    # X^Y = (X-Y)|(Y-X) or (X|Y)-(X&Y)
-    s1:  +0.9100
+    s1:  +0.7313
-    s2:  +0.9000
-    s3:  +0.8900
+    s3:  +0.5275
     s5:  +0.0000
-    s5:  -4.9000
+    s4:  -0.4899
+    s2:  -0.6949

 The :py:class:`~bipolarValuedSets.BvpSet` class furthermore provides a :py:meth:`~bipolarValuedSets.BvpSet.strip` method which removes potential non elements from the support of an bpv-set instance.
 A :py:meth:`~bipolarValuedSets.BvpSet.polarise` method is also provided for setting all positive and negative membership credibilities to +1.0, respectively to -1.0 .
 In the limit case of no indetermined membership characteristics, we recover this way standard crisp sets and the previous set operations simply implement a Boolean algebra [BIS-2004_3p]_.

 .. note::

    The *relation* attribute of a bipolar-valued digraph is an example of a bpv-set where the support is given by the oriented tuples of the digraph's nodes.
-The *edges* attribute of bipolar-valued graphs is a second example of bpv-sets, where the support is given by the non-oriented pairs of vertices.
+The *edges* attribute of bipolar-valued graphs is a second example of a bpv-set, where the support is given by the non-oriented pairs of vertices.
 Further evident examples of bpv-sets are the bipolar-valued prekernel membership charcateristic vectors from the *Rubis* best choice computation [BIS-2006_1p]_.
 This is the topic of the next tutorial.

 Back to :ref:`Content Table <Pearls-label>`